 Speaking of service — what exactly are you getting for your hard-earned money?
 Let’s run through that real quick.
 Obviously, we’ll dig deeper into these features in a bit, but for quick reference NordVPN includes:

 I also want to point out that you can tack on two bonus features to your subscription plan.
-You can get NordPass Premium — essentially an encrypted password vault, and you can opt for NordLocker Premium — an encrypted 10 GB cloud storage locker.
-Each one will run you an extra $4.99 per month.
+You can get NordPass Premium — essentially an encrypted password vault, and you can opt for NordLocker Premium — an encrypted cloud storage locker.
+NordPass Premium will run you an extra $2.99 per month, while NordLocker Premium costs an extra $1.49 per month.
 I’ll unpack both features in just a bit and let you know if they’re worth the additional cost.

 After you select your subscription package, you’re going to be directed to the payment page.
 What’s great here is that NordVPN gives you a multitude of ways to pay.
 There are the usual suspects like standard credit card payments, Google and Amazon Pay.
 But you also have the option of using an ACH Transfer, UnionPay, or paying with cryptocurrency.

-Now, these latter three options are for people who really take their privacy seriously and might feel a little wary of giving their personal information to a service that’s supposed to keep you anonymous.
+Now, these latter three options are for people who really take their privacy seriously and might feel a little wary of giving their personal and payment information to a service that’s supposed to keep them anonymous.
 While it might be overkill for some people, it’s great that NordVPN makes these options available.

 A quick note on cryptocurrency — this is the most secure way to pay for your VPN, or anything on the internet, really.
 Because these payments are decentralized, there’s no way of tracing it back to you.
 If you’re really concerned with your privacy, you already knew that; but if you’re new to this, that’s why that option is there.2